 Second, this allows several people to shoulder the responsibility of risk management.
 While the project manager may facilitate the process, risk management is everyone's responsibility.
 And the project sponsor is your chief risk officer.

 Third, this type of project can be a career breaker or enhancer.
-Taking advantage of the collective wisdom and experience of your key stakeholders provides you with keen insights.
+Taking advantage of your key stakeholders' collective wisdom and experience provides you with keen insights.
 Put aside your pride; ask for help.
-If you do, you will greatly improve your chance for success.
+If you do, you will significantly improve your chance of success.